timvieira/blog/content/kl-variational.md

 &= \mathbb{E}_p \left[ \phi_q \right] - \mathbb{E}_q \left[ \phi_q \right]
 \end{align*}

+Why do we say this is hard to compute?
+Well, for most interesting models, we can't compute $Z_p = \sum_d \bar{p}(d)$.
+This is because $p$ is presumed to be a complex model (e.g., the real world, an intricate factor graph, a complicated Bayesian posterior).
+If we can't compute $Z_p$, it's highly unlikely that we can compute another (nontrivial) integral under $\bar{p}$, e.g., $\sum_d \bar{p}(d)
+\log \bar{q}(d)$.

+Nonetheless, optimizing KL in this direction is still useful.
+Examples include: expectation propagation, variational decoding, and maximum likelihood estimation.
+In the case of maximum likelihood estimation, $p$ is the empirical distribution, so technically you don't have to compute its normalizing constant, but you do need samples from it, which can be just as hard to get as computing a normalization constant.

-Optimization problem is convex when $q_\theta$ is an exponential family&mdash;i.e., $p$ can be arbitrary.
-You can think of maximum likelihood estimation as a method which minimizes KL divergence from samples of $p$.
+Optimization problem is *convex* when $q_\theta$ is an exponential family&mdash;i.e., for any $p$ the *optimization* problem is "easy."
+You can think of maximum likelihood estimation (MLE) as a method which minimizes KL divergence based on samples of $p$.
 In this case, $p$ is the true data distribution!
 The first term in the gradient is based on a sample instead of an exact estimate (often called "observed feature counts").

-Downside: computing $\mathbb{E}_p \left[ \phi_q \right]$ might not be tractable.
+The downside, of course, is that computing $\mathbb{E}_p \left[ \phi_q \right]$ might not be tractable or, for MLE, require tons of samples.

 ## Remarks